UH-StudentServices/moodi-app/README.md

 ## Running Moodi-Moodle integration tests

-This is normally done in Jenkins, but if you want to test something locally, you need to go through an ssh tunnel via moodi-dev, because the Moodle API has an IP restriction in place.
+This is normally done in Gitlab CI (see [pipelines](https://version.helsinki.fi/OPADev/moodi-app/-/pipelines)), but if you want to test them locally, you need to go through an ssh tunnel via `moodi-qa`, because the Moodle API has IP restrictions in place.

-Open an ssh tunnel to call the Moodle API:
+Open a ssh tunnel to call the Moodle API:
 ```
-ssh moodi-dev -L 1444:moodi-2-moodle-20.student.helsinki.fi:443
+ssh moodi-qa-23.it.helsinki.fi -L 1444:moodi-2-moodle-20.student.helsinki.fi:443
 ```
 Into /etc/hosts:
 ```